Hipcamp Host Standards

 One-time hosting events

-As cool as your festival or one-time hosting event is, our platform is not built to support these and so we cannot allow you to list them at this time.
+As incredible as your festival or one-time hosting event is, our platform is not built to support these, so we cannot allow you to list them at this time.
 If your land is always bookable by Hipcampers and you’re simply sharing a special event on your land through a new listing, that’s okay.

 Toilet options required on smaller properties

 Toilets aren’t required on properties larger than 20 acres or on those offering only dry camping for self-contained RVs.
 In all other circumstances, you must offer a toilet to list on Hipcamp.
 This ensures that Hipcampers dispose of human waste in a way that’s good for the environment and compliant with local laws.